All Episodes

 He's the most in-demand speaker on any subject.

-It's these emotional attachments are tough, tough things.
+These emotional attachments are tough, tough things.

 So a lot of Obama voters must be persuaded that they made the wrong choice in 2008, but that it wasn't their fault.

-Those who voted for Obama won't call him stupid, and they will not accept that he's evil.
+Those who voted for Obama won't call him stupid, and they will not accept that he's evil, but they have seen grandiose promises on the stimulus fail to materialize.

-They've seen Obamacare touted as the answer to all their health care needs turn out to be nothing of the sort.
+They've seen Obamacare touted as the answer to all their health care needs, turn out to be nothing of the sort.

-They've seen pledges of amazing imminent advances in alternative energy and so on, and none of it's happened.
+They've seen pledges of amazing, imminent advances in alternative energy and so on, and none of it's happened.

 They seem to think that reaching out to the Iranians would lead to a change in the regime's behavior and attitudes.

-Let me go through this list.
+But let me go through this list.

-In fact, the best way to do this.
+In fact, the best way to do this: here's what we're up against.

 A lot of people who thought Obama was the smartest president ever, because that's what they were told.